ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

 1. Why did the software engineer go broke?
-Because he lost his domain in a bet!
+Because he lost his domain in a cyber attack!

-2. Why did the hacker bring a ladder to the data center?
-Because they heard the password was "W1nd0w5"!
+2. Why do programmers prefer dark mode?
+Because it's easier on the "i"s!

-3. Why did the developer go broke?
-Because he couldn't find a bug in his code, but the bug found him!
+3. Why was the computer cold?
+It left its Windows open!

-4. Why did the cybersecurity expert always carry a flashlight?
-Because they liked to enlighten the dark web!
+4. Why did the cyber security expert bring a ladder to the office?
+Because they heard the systems were full of bugs and wanted to do some debugging from the top!

 [
-Wed Jun 28 01:47:12 UTC 2023
+Thu Jun 29 01:42:42 UTC 2023
  ]